aamnah/notes/src/content/reactnative/troubleshooting-debugging-react-native/index.md

 What you gotta do is close the app.
 Run `react-native start` and then in another terminal, run `react-native run-android`.
 You have to run `react-native run-android` in a separate terminal because you don't get the prompt back when running `react-native start`

-### Could not connect to development server 500 or SHA-1 ReferenceError
+### Could not connect to development server 500 -OR- SHA-1 ReferenceError

 ![Screenshot for 500 error](./error_500.png)